immersivecognition/uxf-tutorial/part-3/README.md

 To make the start point recognise when we enter it, lets change the collider to act as a trigger.
 This means Unity will not treat it as a physical object that we can roll around and we can bump into, but instead just trigger some behaviour when an object touches it.
 Additionally, we need to add a Rigidbody component to our start block before any interactions are registered.
 Unity only cares about physics interactions between objects where at least one of them has a Rigidbody attached.
 You can read more about how the Unity physics engine works [here](https://docs.unity3d.com/Manual/CollidersOverview.html).

+Notice below I enabled all the constraints and disabled Use Gravity (we want this StartPoint to stay firmly in place!).

 (We will need to repeat these steps with the target too but we will do that later.)

 [![start-point-physics](/uxf-tutorial/images/start-point-physics.png)](/uxf-tutorial/images/start-point-physics.png)